nayaba/browser-template/notes.md

 add search function to navbar
 https://www.codeply.com/go/pG674ErRQg

-need to .reset messaging and entries div at appropriate times
+x-need to .reset messaging and entries div at appropriate times

 add date to card headers

 make sure entries div clears after showing an entry

+I'm using too many ids, need to start using classes I'd like more organization and custom error messages